 Currently, the broadest range of service offerings - for both residents and small businesses - is provided by one company, and is the only relevant offering today.
 Verizon's DSL product offering is available citywide, but is outdated technology in terms of throughput and reliability.
-Verizon built its FiOS network in only a few neighborhoods - Cambridgeport, North Cambridge, West Cambridge, and Porter Square - that had demonstrated demand and ability to pay.
+Verizon built its FiOS network in only a few selected enclaves - Cambridgeport, North Cambridge, West Cambridge, and Porter Square - that had demonstrated demand and ability to pay.
 Even so, not all households within these four neighborhoods have the option of subscribing to FiOS.
-Verizon stopped building out the FiOS network in Massachusetts in 2010, suggesting that the cost to deploy fiber infrastructure to new households outweighs the return on investment. netBlazr, an area wireless ISP, received a capital infusion through a private investor in 2015, and is attempting to increase competition on residential and small business offerings throughout Cambridge by way of their fixed wireless technology.
-Subscribers to netBlazr are scattered throughout the city.
+Verizon stopped building out the FiOS network in Massachusetts in 2010, suggesting that the cost to deploy fiber infrastructure to new households far outweighs the return on investment. netBlazr, on the other hand, received a capital infusion through a private investor in 2015, and is attempting to increase competition on resident and small business offerings throughout Cambridge by way of their fixed wireless technology.
+Subscribers to netBlazr are scattered throughout the city, as the size of their network is dependent on market demand.